 I appreciate the careful planning and attention to detail that goes into each funeral arrangement and the way every family is treated with dignity, respect and compassion.
 I especially like the way that everyone here goes to great lengths to help the families.
 I enjoy 'going bush' when I am not at work, camping, four wheel driving and working on a friend's farm.

 I enjoy my work at Heritage Funerals as a Funeral Director.
 It’s a chance to meet new people, as well as to help them in this time in their lives.
-I have been working here for over six years, and during that time I have appreciated being part of a committed and dedicated team, who enjoy the challenge of providing the best possible service to the families of the deceased in their time of need.
+I have been working here for many years, and during that time I have appreciated being part of a committed and dedicated team, who enjoy the challenge of providing the best possible service to the families of the deceased in their time of need.
 The feedback we receive from grateful relatives is most rewarding.

 By providing a friendly and professional service in my role as a Funeral Director, I feel as though I can make a difference for families when they need it most.